Writing Across the Arts

 On successful completion of this module students will be able to:

-- Learn to recognize conventions of writing—including style, voice, tone, and diction—that are distinctive to specific disciplines, and to use these conventions in ways that are appropriate for specific audiences, genres, and situations
+LO1) recognize conventions of writing that are distinctive to specific disciplines, and to use these conventions in ways that are appropriate for specific audiences, genres and situations.

-- Develop and consolidate a recursive writing practice that involves drafting, revising, and implementing feedback from readers at any and every point along the way
+LO2) Develop and consolidate a recursive writing practice that involves drafting, revising and implementing feedback from readers

-- Define a compelling and viable research problem, question, or project, and to formulate a coherent thesis in response to the problem, question, or project
+LO3) Define a compelling and viable research problem, question or project, and to formulate a coherent thesis in response to the problem, question or project

-- Understand how to use sources effectively and with academic integrity, including using the library and other research tools to locate sources and manage searches efficiently and ethically, and engaging with sources in a robust intellectual dialogue, always distinguishing one’s own ideas from those of others
+LO4) Understand how to use sources effectively and with academic integrity, including using the library and other research tools to locate sources and manage searches efficiently and ethically, and engaging with sources in a robust intellectual dialogue, always distinguishing one’s own ideas from those of others.

 Method of assessment